cncf/communitygroups/best_practices.md

 CNCF staff is responsible for creating the Cloud Native Community Groups (see the instructions in the [README.md](../README.md) file, but to understand the various admin rights of who can create new groups, please visit the [OCGroups documentation](https://ocgroups.dev/docs#/getting-started/choose-dashboard?id=how-to-pick-the-right-workspace).
 It is useful to create a community slack channel `#cloud-native-<city name>` for event coordination ([CNCF Slack](https://app.slack.com/client/T08PSQ7BQ/C015WPLD3F1)).

+Before you start promoting your group, check out [branding.md](./branding.md) for the official logo, naming conventions, and other brand assets.

 The **description** of the group is left to the discretion of the organizers.